Virtual Care + RAM for Post-Surgery Recovery

 The trial information does not specify whether you need to stop taking your current medications.
 It is best to discuss this with the trial coordinators or your doctor.

-Is virtual care with remote automated monitoring (RAM) technology safe for humans?
+What prior data suggests that this virtual care with remote automated monitoring is safe for post-surgery recovery?

-Is Virtual care with remote automated monitoring (RAM) a promising treatment for post-surgery recovery?
+What evidence suggests that virtual care with remote automated monitoring is effective for post-surgery recovery?

 PJ Devereaux, M.D, PhD